 Palm Cove Jetty

-The Palm Cove Jetty was originally built as a departure platform for Great Barrier Reef cruise vessels.
+The Palm Cove Jetty was originally built as a departure platform for Great Barrier Reef snorkelling tours.
 The government hoped it would become an alternative launching point for visitors staying in Palm Cove so they didn't have to travel all the way to Cairns or Port Douglas.

 However, the constant southeast swells battering against the jetty has forced the cruise companies to change their plans and offer bus transfers for Great Barrier Reef Cruises rather than Palm Cove Jetty transfers.